Men's Recovery Project: History

 Burke (formerly of the New York hardcore band Life's Blood) and McPheeters originally co-founded the hardcore punk band Born Against in 1989, although Burke left the group later that year.
-The group's strident radical leftist message slowly gave way to cynical absurdism over their four-year career, and Men's Recovery Project, founded in 1993 after the demise of Born Against, further developed these sensibilities.
+The group's message slowly gave way to cynical absurdism over their four-year career, and Men's Recovery Project, founded in 1993 after the demise of Born Against, further developed these sensibilities.

 The duo of McPheeters and Burke remained Men's Recovery Project's core members, although the group was frequently augmented by additional musicians.
 Over its career, the band saw membership from Joe Preston (of The Melvins and Thrones), Tonie Joy (of Moss Icon and Universal Order of Armageddon), producer Max Henkel, and the entirety of the group Rah Bras, among others.
 The band toured the US extensively, and also made two trips to Japan.

 Men's Recovery Project released four full-length albums and numerous smaller releases on labels such as Kill Rock Stars, Lungcast Records and McPheeters' own Vermiform Records.
 Following their demise, McPheeters formed the short-lived hardcore band Wrangler Brutes.
 Burke is involved in art and screen-printing.